twbs/icons/README.md

 ## Development

-Clone the repo, install dependencies, and start the Jekyll server locally.
+Clone the repo, install dependencies, and start the Hugo server locally.

 ```
 git clone https://github.com/twbs/icons/
 cd icons
-bundle install
+npm i
-bundle exec jekyll s
+npm run docs-serve
 ```

 Then open `http://localhost:4000` in your browser.

 ## Publishing

-Docs are published via an npm script that builds the Jekyll site, creates a temporary Git repo, and force pushes that to our `gh-pages` branch.
-This circumvents issues with GitHub Pages not accepting third party plugins and symlinked directories.
+Docs are published via an npm script that builds the Hugo site, creates a temporary Git repo, and force pushes that to our `gh-pages` branch.
+This circumvents issues with GitHub Pages not working with Hugo.

 ```
 npm run publish